gayatrivenugopal/100-days-of-code/log.md

 ### Day 13: August 23, 2018

-**Today's Progress**: Tried to PS tag a file, but got many errors in the existing code that was downloaded.
+**Today's Progress**: Tried to POS tag a file, but got many errors in the existing code that was downloaded.

 **Thoughts:** Hoping to get a working tagger from TDIL asap.
 Till then, will continue with the rest of the code.

+### Day 14: August 24, 2018

+**Today's Progress**: Updated values of existing words, found a bug - redundant documents are getting inserted with the updated values.

+**Thoughts:** Will fix the bug tomorrow.
+It may have something to do with the ID of the document.

 **Link to work:** [Text Processing Code](https://github.com/gayatrivenugopal/NLP/)